The Charm of Textile Heritage

 What is Batik?

-- a term given to a traditional textile decorated using hot melted wax and natural dyes, whose intricate patterns and ornaments contain philosophical values that belong to each Indonesian community.
+- term given to a traditional textile decorated using hot melted wax and natural dyes, whose intricate patterns and ornaments contain philosophical values that belong to each Indonesian community.

 - In other words, “Batik” means “writing down dots”.
 It could have been derived also from the phrase mbathik manah, which means “to draw with the whole heart”